alabeduarte/alabeduarte.github.io/blog/content/blog/new-env-setup/index.md

 title: Setting up a new machine
 date: "2021-01-08T03:58:16.530Z"
-description: "As I became to customise my settings more and more, having to setup a new environment wasn't an exciting thing to do anymore.
-I not only have to remember to install all of these things that I need, it became also tedius and demanded a large cognitive effort.
-Also I got frustated many times because I thought I was all setup until I realised I forgot to install a particular tool.
-This post shares some things I've leanerd when comes to automating my environment setup."
+description: "As I became to customise my settings more and more, having to set up a new environment wasn't an exciting thing to do anymore.
+I not only have to remember to install all of these things that I need, but it became also tedious and demanded a large cognitive effort.
+Also, I got frustrated many times because I thought I was all set up until I realised I forgot to install a particular tool.
+This post shares some things I've learned when comes to automating my environment setup."
 ---

 ## Dang!
-Got a new laptop and I have to setup everything... again...
+Got a new laptop and I have to set up everything... again...

-I always find exciting when I get something new, such as a new laptop.
-When buying one, changing jobs (assuming the employer provides me one) or replacing old by a new.
+I always find it exciting when I get something new, such as a new laptop.
+When buying one, changing jobs (assuming the employer provides me one) or replacing old by new.

-The first thing I like to do is to assess the machine's power, see what is made of in terms of memory and disk space.
+The first thing I like to do is to assess the machine's power, see what is made in terms of memory and disk space.
 Then, I see how far I can get in terms of privileges (i.e. can I install/uninstall whatever I want?).

-This is important to me because I like to keep things clean and tidy so eventually I can start making my own mess by installing my stuff.
-During my career I kind of got a mental list of softwares I lean on, things that I really need, other things that I _might_ need and others that I heard that are nice but I never really used it.
+This is important to me because I like to keep things clean and tidy so eventually, I can start making my own mess by installing my stuff.
+During my The career I kind of got a mental list of software I lean on, things that I really need, other things that I _might_ need and others that I heard that are nice but I never really used it.

 As I became to customise my settings more and more, *having a new machine wasn't that exciting anymore*.
-I not only have to remember to install all of these things that I need, it became also tedius and demanded a large cognitive effort.
+I not only have to remember to install all of these things that I need, but it became also tedious and demanded a large cognitive effort.
-Also I got frustated many times because I thought I was all setup until I realised I forgot to install a particular tool.
+Also, I got frustrated many times because I thought I was all set up until I realised I forgot to install a particular tool.

 ## Consistent environment

-The way I now approach this is to automate my setup as much as I can so that every time I setup a new machine, my development environment will be consistent each time.
+The way I now approach this is to automate my setup as much as I can so that every time I set up a new machine, my development environment will be consistent each time.
 In order to make this happen, I like to structure my environment setup with the following categories: